Year 7, 8 & 9 Music

-At Key Stage 3, students have two Music lessons a week.
+During years 7, 8 and 9 pupils have two Music lessons a week.
 The programme of study is based around practical activities, which include composing, listening and performing Music and cover a wide range of topics, for example the Blues, Baroque Music, Film Music and Music in the Media.
 Pupils develop their skills playing keyboards, ukuleles, guitar and singing and are encouraged to use their own instruments for any practical tasks.
-There is the opportunity for composition work at KS3 & 4 to be completed on Apple Mac computers which have music software.
+There is the opportunity for composition work from year 7 to year 11 on Apple Mac computers which have music software.

-The Music dept organises visits to concerts regularly, in particular, the Wimbledon International Music Festival in November.
+The Music department organises visits to concerts regularly, in particular, the Wimbledon International Music Festival in November.
 Cross-curricular activities include Brazil Day which includes Samba drumming and making carnival masks.

-At GCSE level the Music GCSE Edexcel specification is followed.
-This is made up of three key areas: Performing (30%), Composing (30%) and a Listening and appraising examination (40%).
-There is instrumental and vocal tuition available to all students from our visiting instrumental teachers and GCSE music students are expected to play a leading role in music enrichment activities.
+At GCSE level the Music specification is made up of three key areas: Performing (30%), Composing (30%) and a Listening and appraising examination (40%).
+There is instrumental and vocal tuition available to all pupils from our visiting instrumental teachers and GCSE music pupils are expected to play a leading role in music enrichment activities.

 Instrumental & Vocal Tuition